Technology

 Visual Field Analysis

 Visual fields are used to check a patients’ peripheral (or side) vision.
 Visual field loss may occur due to diseases or disorders of the eye, optic nerve, or brain.
-We measure this by using a specialized instrument called a computerized visual field where points of light are flashed onto a white screen and the patient is asked to press a button if he or she sees it.
-The computer then automatically maps and calculates the patient’s visual field.
+We measure this by using a virtual reality headset complete with a multi-lingual virtual assistant to perform a full visual field analysis where points of light are flashed onto a white screen and the patient is asked to press a button if he or she sees it.
+The technology computes the results and creates a map of the patient’s visual field.

 Our doctors use visual field exams to diagnose and monitor glaucoma, detection of central or peripheral retinal disease, eyelid conditions such as ptosis or drooping, optic nerve disease, and diseases affecting the visual pathways within the brain.